100% Discreet Delivery. Anonymous Billing. Fast & Free Delivery For Orders Over R749

 Use Lube!
 This should go without saying, but your booty does not create any lubrication on its own no matter the amount of stimulation.
 Opt for a water-based lubricant as it is also silicone safe and generally better for sex toys.

-You can read our complete guide to lubricant gel here.
+You can read our complete guide to lubricant gel here, or if you want to learn more about the best vibrators to buy:

 Sign Up For Discounts And Special Offers